-There’s no parking or entry fee as of 2019.
+There’s no parking fee or entry fee here.

 How To Get To Suwehan Beach

-Suwehan Beach is on the south side of Nusa Penida island.
+Suwehan Beach is on the southeast side of Nusa Penida island.
 It’s accessible by car or scooter, about 1 hour drive from the main docks and accommodation in northern Penida.

 Be careful if you go by scooter because the road is rough and may be dangerous in some spots if you don’t take it slow!

 If you’re looking for more info on how to get to Nusa Penida island in the first place, you can find that here.

 More Nusa Penida Travel Tips

 Looking for more information on the beautiful island of Nusa Penida in Bali?